darkotodoric/sql-infinite-processor/README.md

 # SQL Infinite Processor
-This is the right approach to processing billions of rows in a MySQL database.
+This is the right approach to processing billions of rows in a SQL database.
 This repository demonstrates the optimal method for handling large-scale data queries in SQL, bypassing common inefficiencies.

 ## Problem with traditional SQL queries
 Typical SQL queries using `LIMIT` with an offset are not efficient for large datasets.
-This is because MySQL loads all the data first, and then only returns the specified number of rows as defined in the `LIMIT` clause.
+This is because SQL loads all the data first, and then only returns the specified number of rows as defined in the `LIMIT` clause.
 This method becomes increasingly inefficient as the dataset grows larger.

 ## Right solution
 This approach provides a better alternative, applicable across different programming languages.
 While this example utilizes PHP, the fundamental concept is deeply rooted in SQL principles.